shawnhuyiwen/pulse/docs/Methodology/BloodChemistryMethodology.md

 @anchor bloodchemistry-validation-assessments
 Validation - Assessments
 ------------------------
 There are three asessments in the Blood Chemistry system.
 Each assessment provides all of the values associated with a specific "blood test" as a single output.
-The three assessments currently supported are a metabolic panel (Chem-14), an arterial blood gas test, and a complete blood count.
-These assessments were validated with published data, as shown in Table&nbsp;2, Table&nbsp;3, and Table&nbsp;4.
+The three assessments currently supported are an arterial blood gas test, a metabolic panel (Chem-14), and a complete blood count.
+These assessments were validated with published data, as shown in Table&nbsp;2, Table&nbsp;3, and Table&nbsp;4, respectively.
 As with the resting physiology, the references for all values are provided and the results are color coded.

 <center>
 *Table 2.
-Results of the metabolic panel as compiled during the healthy resting physiology.*
+Results of the arterial blood gas test as compiled during the healthy resting physiology.*
 </center>

 @insert ./test_results/tables/ArterialBloodGasTestValidationTable.md